Workshop: Post-selection Inference and Multiple Testing

 The number and size of available data sets of different types has increased dramatically over the past twenty years.
 This increase has triggered a shift from hypothesis-driven research to data-driven research in many scientific areas.
 The recent fields of selective inference and post-selection inference aim at developing mathematically sound frameworks to provide confidence statements on findings that may have undergone selection effects (cherry-picking).
 This is particularly challenging in biomedical sciences and neuro-imaging, where the data are typically heterogeneous and complex.

-The goal of this workshop is to bring together mathematicians, computer scientists, and biomedical scientists in order to discuss these challenges and present dedicated innovative approaches and their applications.
+The goal of this workshop is to discuss these challenges and present dedicated innovative approaches and their applications.

 post-selection inference -- selective inference -- multiple testing -- multi-scale data -- genomics -- neuro-imaging